Day Two: Llegada: Arrival

 Arrival is the doorway through which everything else enters.

 The plane descended over mountains I had only imagined.
-Below, the Sea of Cortez stretched turquoise and still, the body of water that Jacques Cousteau famously called the world’s aquarium (Pulitzer Center, 2023).
+Below, the Sea of Cortez stretched turquoise and still, the body of water that Jacques Cousteau famously called the world’s aquarium (Pulitzer Centre, 2023).
 The desert rose glowed golden behind it, ancient and patient.
 I had come alone, deliberately, to a place where silence would be allowed to remain.

 The flight attendant announced our arrival in two languages, but I barely heard her.
 My body had already begun the quieter work of landing.
 I noticed my shoulders softening, my breath slowing, the steady thrum of anticipation giving way to something gentler.
 Arrival, I would learn, begins before the wheels touch ground.